-A feature of the NE604A IF amplifiers, which is not specified, is low phase shift.
-The NE604A is fabricated with a 10GHz process with very small collector capacitance.
+A feature of the NE624 IF amplifiers, which is not specified, is low phase shift.
+The NE624 is fabricated with a 10GHz process with very small collector capacitance.
 It is advantageous in some applications that the phase shift changes only a few degrees over a wide range of signal input amplitudes.
+Additional information will be provided in the upcoming product specification (this is a preliminary specification) when characterization is complete.